arthurattwell/jinja/docs/templates.rst

     to an undefined variable that was considered false), all three can now also be written in title case (`True`, `False`, and `None`).
-    However, for consistency, (all Jinja identifiers are lowercase) you should use the lowercase versions.
+    However, for consistency (all Jinja identifiers are lowercase), you should use the lowercase versions.

 Math